pvanhoof/dir-examples/README.md

     $ export LD_LIBRARY_PATH=$PWD/_test/lib/i386-linux-gnu
     $ g++ -fPIC test.cpp -o test.o `pkg-config meson-example-4.3 --libs --cflags`

-You can see that it got linked to libmeson-example-4.3.so.2, where that 2 at the end is (current - age).
+You can see that it got linked to libmeson-example-4.3.so.2, where that 2 at the end is the soversion.
+This is (current - age).

     $ ldd test.o
         linux-gate.so.1 (0xb772e000)